 Frank J. Bova, PhD, attended Sewanhaka High School in Elmont, New York graduating in 1968 followed by Rensselaer Polytechnic Institute.
 In 1972 he graduated with a Bachelor in Biomedical Engineering and in 1973 a Masters in Biomedical Engineering.
 He went on to receive a Ph.D. in Nuclear Engineering Sciences with a specialization in Medical Physics from the University of Florida in 1977.

 Dr. Bova served as President of the Florida Chapter of the American Association of Physicists in Medicine 1997-8.
 He had previously served as the President of the Southeast Chapter of the AAPM from 1985-86.
 He was an American Association of Physicists in Medicine Board member 1998-2000.
 He has also served as a Board member of the International Society of Radiosurgery.
 Dr. Bova has served on committees for the State of Florida’s Department of Radiation Control, the American Cancer Society, American College of Radiology, the Florida Radiological Society, the American Society of Therapeutic Oncologists, the American Association of Physicists in Medicine and the International Streotactic Radiosurgery Society.
 He has also serves as a Delegate to the International Electrotechnical Commission and a Liaison to the NEMA for Therapeutic Radiology.
 He has been active in the American Board of Radiology, chairing the Physics section of the written examination for Therapeutic Oncologist from 1994-1999.
 In 2001, the International Stereotactic Radiosurgery Society presented Dr. Bova with the Fabricant Award.

-Dr Bova is Fellow of the American Association of Physicists in Medicine, a Fellow of the American College of radiology and a fellow of the American Institute for Medical and Biological Engineering.
+Dr. Bova is Fellow of the American Association of Physicists in Medicine, the American College of Radiology and the American Institute for Medical and Biological Engineering.
+Dr. Bova is Board Certified by the American Board of Radiology in Therapeutic Physics.